 How to avoid

-It usually happens when entrepreneurs forgo the UI/UX design stage in an attempt to cut the costs.
+It usually happens when entrepreneurs forgo the UI/UX design stage in an attempt to cut costs.
 Sometimes there can even be programmed from scratch products with no design at all.
-But successful products can’t manage without the design phase.
+But successful products can’t be managed without the design phase.
 Even when working on flexible methodologies, you need to design first to avoid the situation that happened to the founder of the College Inside View startup.
-One of the failure reasons was underestimating the importance of design: “I had a strong belief that the value the site offered was mostly determined by the information, and that it’d take a really bad design to detract from the value offering.
+One of the reasons for the failures was underestimating the importance of design: “I had a strong belief that the value the site offered was mostly determined by the information and that it’d take a really bad design to detract from the value offering.
 I now believe that this is wrong.”

 How to avoid